Cilgerran Castle: History

 The initial Cilgerran Castle was built by Gerald of Windsor around 1110–1115, but was little more than a wooden palisade.
 This was replaced by a stone outer wall at some point prior to the attack by Rhys ap Gruffydd in 1165.
 Rhys had taken Cardigan Castle a matter of weeks before, and upon the capture of Cilgerran Castle, he destroyed it entirely.
 He began a reconstruction effort, using stone and lime mortar.
-In 1204, it was taken back for the English by William Marshal, 1st Earl of Pembroke, who drove out Rhy's son, Maelgwn ap Rhys.
+In 1204, it was taken back for the English by William Marshal, 1st Earl of Pembroke, who drove out Rhys' son, Maelgwn ap Rhys.
 Marshal set about making repairs, but these proved ineffective as it was taken once more in 1215 Llywelyn the Great after a single day's battle.

 It was recaptured by William Marshal, 2nd Earl of Pembroke, in 1223.
 He began the rebuilding of the castle into its present form, which was later completed by the de Cantilupe family.
 The size of the stones used in the parts of the castle remaining from this period indicate that it was built at great haste.
 Cilgerran was not taken by Welsh forces after this period, although in 1258 when English forces were defeated nearby, the castle had to push back the forces of the Princes of Deheubarth.
 Following the death of Anselm Marshal, 6th Earl of Pembroke, it passed via a co-heiress to the de Cantilupe family.

 It passed again in 1272 after end of that line, to the Hastings family.
 But Cilgerran Castle was allowed to go to ruin by 1387, and was thought to be deserted by 1400.
 But the property continued to be passed down through the Earls of Pembroke into the time of Jasper Tudor, Duke of Bedford.
 In 1509, Gruffudd Vychan was named Steward of the Lordship of Cilgerran and Constable of Cilgerran Castle.

 It has been the subject of several paintings, including Kilgarran Castle on the Twyvey; Hazy Sunrise, previous to a Sultry Day, Cilgerran Castle on the Teifi, Looking Upstream, and View in Wales: Mountain Scene with Village and Castle – Evening, each by J. M. W. Turner which are all in the national collection at the Tate Museum.

 The 19th century saw continued decline of the castle, the dry ditch bailey being converted into the village pound and the curtain wall of the bailey falling due to slate quarrying in the area in 1863.
 In 1938, it was presented to the National Trust.
+Since 2024, Cadw have used the Welsh name Castell Cilgerran in English, as part of an effort to standardise the names in both languages.